Wideband Monitoring of FRB 20180916B Across a Half-Decade Bandwidth Using the Upgraded GMRT

 Across all seven observing epochs, the intrinsic fluence of the 74 bursts from this repeater ranges from $0.14$ to $15.23$ Jy ms (Table~\ref{tab:literature_P2}).
-Similar to flux density, intrinsic fluence also depends on the observing frequency, so we consider only earlier detections with observing frequencies comparable to our observing band (\textit{i.e.}, $250-500$ MHz).
-These include the same observations previously mentioned for flux density.
+The intrinsic fluence depends on the observing frequency, so we consider only earlier detections with observing frequencies comparable to our observing band (\textit{i.e.}, $250-500$ MHz).
 The reported fluence from these studies ranges from $0.4$ to $172$ Jy ms (Table~\ref{tab:literature_P2}), with the intrinsic fluence values from our observations being a subset of this range, where we detected more bursts with lower intrinsic fluence from $\FRB$.